bertman12/wc3-invasion-defense/README.md

 to know when a laborer has completed their work increase their max mana every day, when it reaches 2 for peon and 4 for human grant the money. also add the ability to complete early for reduced price.

 let players build a granary that temporarily boosts food by 5 and permanently increases it by 2 once its time has expired.

+===

+add forward spawns in the center of the map when the citadels fall

+the max farms you can own should be the total farms in the map / number of active players

+every 5th night, all spawns will be hard spawns

+put a portal where the spawns are so player can visually see as well.

+we need to walk the spawns forward and get rid of the older ones - also, we should make the new spawns invulnerable for 1 night and if we do that then we need to show the divine shield effect on it

+if any of the new spawns are taken they will remain open permanently

+add tanks that you can garrison with 6 units should be massive unit

+bloodlust mages

+bonus range on staff of silence

+perhaps give users a scroll of mass teleportation with 5 charges on it.

+make the laboreres more gold looking so its easy to tell when they will finish

+same with grain silos

+show a portal where the undead spawns are.

+add some icons with tooltips so users can see the breakdown for food lumber and gold income